Health Disparities | Campaign for Tobacco-Free Kids

 There are immediate steps the FDA, Congress and state and local policymakers should take to stop the tobacco industry’s predatory practices, reduce tobacco-related health disparities and save lives.
 These include:

-• A growing number of states and cities are also taking action.
-Five states – California, Massachusetts, New Jersey, New York and Rhode Island – have adopted policies ending the sale of flavored e-cigarettes, and California and Massachusetts became the first states to also prohibit the sale of other flavored tobacco products, including menthol cigarettes.
+• End the sale of flavored tobacco products, including menthol cigarettes.
+The FDA has the authority to do this, but has repeatedly failed to act.
+So other policymakers are stepping up.
+A growing number of states and cities have taken action to restrict the sale of flavored tobacco products.
+Six states – California, Massachusetts, New Jersey, New York, Rhode Island and Utah – have adopted policies ending the sale of flavored e-cigarettes, and California and Massachusetts became the first states to also prohibit the sale of other flavored tobacco products, including menthol cigarettes.

 These actions will improve health and save lives among Black Americans.
-They are needed now, more than ever, as we combat the Covid-19 pandemic and the shocking health disparities facing our nation.